katysaintin/KatyInControl/episodes/S1E03_Part1_ThePersuaders.md

 With a tone.
 And an invitation.

 🕓
-Jeff Hill recently retired.
-Marty Kraimer is gone.
-But EPICS 7 is running — with a new generation of outstanding core developers.
+EPICS 7 is running — with a new generation of outstanding core developers, including Greg White at SLAC, who led the upgrade team.
 And Bob calls the collaboration itself
 *"the most valuable part of the whole thing."*